-A (NOT) DVI connector is used to send data to the associated up-stand TFT screen above the fader panel, if fitted.
+A (NOT) DVI connector is used to send / receive data from the associated up-stand TFT screen above the fader panel, if fitted.

 Note, the connector type is DVI, but the format is not DVI - This should not be connected to anything other than Calrec TFT panels, doing so may damage the equipment.